Judge rules City of Toronto breached its agreement to ensure physical distancing in homeless shelters

 "This case highlights the need to be vigilant about protecting the health of people who use shelters," said Senior Staff Lawyer at Aboriginal Legal Services Emily Hill.
 "Our goal is to keep Indigenous people and communities safe from the spread of COVID-19."

-"As the second wave of Covid-19 is well under way and first snow could fly any day, it is urgent and vital that the City of Toronto finally and fully provide appropriately physically distanced shelter space for its poorest residents," said Doug Johnson Hatlem, street pastor with Sanctuary Ministries of Toronto.
+"As the second wave of COVID-19 is well under way and first snow could fly any day, it is urgent and vital that the City of Toronto finally and fully provide appropriately physically distanced shelter space for its poorest residents," said Doug Johnson Hatlem, street pastor with Sanctuary Ministries of Toronto.
 "Hundreds of those residents remain outdoors in tents or otherwise sleeping rough due to legitimate fears of contracting a deadly and highly contagious disease, and because the shelters are crowded and full."

 In October, the U.S. Centers for Disease Control revised their guidelines to include that the novel coronavirus can be spread through aerosols, which can "linger in the air for minutes to hours" and travel further than six feet.
 A generous interpretation of two-metres surely should apply to shelters that are crowded with poor ventilation.